Skip to content Skip to footer

 This is your travel guide for Calgary, Alberta, Canada

-1 : Visit the Calgary Stampede [4 hrs]
+1 : Visit the Calgary Tower [2 hrs]

 2 : Explore the Calgary Zoo [3 hrs]

-Spend time at the Calgary Zoo, home to over 1,000 animals from around the world, including tigers, gorillas, penguins, and more.
-Walk through immersive exhibits like the Canadian Wilds and Destination Africa, and learn about conservation efforts and endangered species.
+Spend a few hours at the Calgary Zoo, home to over 1,000 animals from around the world.
+Walk through different ecosystems such as the Canadian Wilds and the African Savannah.
+See endangered species up close and learn about conservation efforts.
+Enjoy interactive exhibits and daily animal demonstrations.

 3 : Discover Heritage Park Historical Village [4 hrs]

-Step back in time at Heritage Park Historical Village, a living history museum depicting life in Western Canada from the 1860s to the 1950s.
-Ride a steam train, visit historical buildings, interact with costumed interpreters, and enjoy old-fashioned activities like paddlewheel boat cruises.
+Immerse yourself in Calgary’s history at Heritage Park, a living history museum showcasing life in Western Canada from the 1860s to the 1950s.
+Ride a steam train, visit historical buildings, and interact with costumed interpreters.
+Experience what life was like in a traditional frontier town.
+Enjoy old-fashioned treats and shop for souvenirs.

 Background Info